hanapotski/udemy_webDevBootcamp/section23/introToExpress.md

 * What is a framework?
 How is it different from a library?
   - https://stackoverflow.com/questions/3057526/framework-vs-toolkit-vs-library
   - library = code someone else wrote that we can include in our app and use.
 You have control.
-  - framework = you give up control.
+  - framework = you have less control.
 Some decisions have been made for us.
+Make app faster
   - flask, django, rails, sinatra, sales js

 * What is Express?